system-transparency/system-transparency/README.md

 stboot supports two boot methods - Network and Local.
 Network loads an OS package from a provisioning server.
 Local loads an OS package from the STDATA partition on a local disk.
 Only one boot method at a time may be configured.

 ### Network boot
 Network boot can be configured using either DHCP or a static network configuration.
-In case of static network stboot uses IP address, netmask, default gateway, and DNS server form `host_configuration.json`.
+In case of static network stboot uses IP address, netmask, default gateway, and DNS server from `host_configuration.json`.
 The latest downloaded and verified OS package can be cached depending on settings in `security_configuration.json`.
 Older ones are removed.
 The cache directory is separate from the directory used by the Local boot method.

 Provisioning Server Communication:
-* The HTTPS root certificates is stored in the LinuxBoot initramfs
+* The HTTPS root certificates are stored in the LinuxBoot initramfs
     * File name: `/etc/https_roots.pem`
     * Use https://letsencrypt.org/certificates/ roots as default.
 Regarding Provisioning URLs: